taada33/README-Generator/README.md

 ## Installation

-Simply install any dependencies using npm install command, the run the code using the command node index.
+Simply install any dependencies using "npm install" command, the run the code using the command "node index".

 ## Usage